Does Wood Filler Harden? (According To Experts!)

 For deep and larger holes, the drying time can be around 2 to 6 hours.

-Once you’re satisfied with the result, go for the sanding process with medium to high grain sandpaper.
+Once you’re satisfied with the result, go for the sanding process with medium to high-grain sandpaper.

 But before that, you need to make sure that the wood filler is completely dry.

-Even though the wood filler completely dries within a few hours.
-I recommend you leave it for 24 hours to dry before sanding.
-Because drying time widely changes according to temperature and humidity levels of the environment.
+Because drying time widely changes according to the temperature and humidity levels of the environment.

 How To Make Wood Filler Dry/Harden Faster?

-There are several ways you can follow to make wood filler dry faster.
 Those drying methods are applicable for both water-based and oil-based wood fillers in the same way.

-Here are the steps you should follow to make wood filler dry faster.
+Here are the steps you should follow to make wood filler dry faster,

 1. Clean dirt and stain and prepare the hole